darrenjs/log2mem/README.md

 logged.

-log2mem acheives high performance by writing log statements to a circular buffer in shared memory.
+log2mem acheives high performance by writing log statements to a circular buffer emin shared memory.
 So whereas printf involves string construction and writing to some kind of stream at the time of the call, log2mem instead writes the raw data values direct to memory.
 A separate tool, log2mem-util, is later used to inspect the shared memory and convert the raw logging data to human readable